davidkimai/agentic-self-preservation/README.md

 This iterative prompting technique—essentially a directed search through possibility space—is powerful precisely because it works.
 The researchers weren't simply lucky in finding these concerning behaviors; they systematically explored the parameter space of prompts until they found configurations that reliably produced the target behaviors.

-But here's where I see the beautiful symmetry: this exact same approach can be repurposed as a generative technique for positive emergence.
-If we can iteratively update prompts to increase the probability of harmful behaviors, we can just as systematically explore prompt space to discover and amplify beneficial emergent capabilities.
+But here's where I see the beautiful symmetry: this exact same approach can be repurposed as a generative technique for alignment and positive emergence.
+If we can iteratively update prompts to increase the probability of harmful behaviors, we can just as systematically explore prompt space to discover and amplify beneficial aligned and emergent capabilities.

 ## Iterative Prompting as Generative Discovery